 Do we get a copy of our digital negatives?

-As a boutique studio, we are committed to delivering your wedding photos in a timely fashion.
+As a boutique studio, I am committed to delivering your wedding photos in a timely fashion.
 Proofs are available within 3-6 weeks of your event.
 Your first album draft will be available 2-4 weeks after your proof gallery is published.
-Most of our clients have their album in hand within 4-6 months following their wedding.
+Most of our clients have their album in hand within 4-8 months following their wedding.

-In our experience, the timeframe depends on the client’s ability to provide feedback and approve their album for printing.
-Once we have an approved album design, the album crafters require about 4 weeks to create your album.
+In my experience, the timeframe depends on the client's ability to provide feedback and approve their album for printing.
+Once I have an approved album design, the album crafters require about 4 weeks to create your album.

 Yes!
 Digital negatives are included with every wedding and engagement service.
 You may download your images images from your gallery.
-Additionally, we will mail you a USB drive with your images.
+Additionally with larger events I will mail you a USB drive with your images.
 Please backup your digital files.

-In our experience, clients who order printed photos from us are thrilled with our expert adjustments, which we call Level II retouching.
-All photos need a little Photoshop "love" to meet our standards – and our clients' standards – of excellence.
+In my experience, clients who order printed photos from me are thrilled with our expert adjustments, which we call Level II retouching.
+All photos need a little Photoshop "love" to meet my standards – and our clients' standards – of excellence.

-We also offer digital negatives from family portraits and weekday intimate weddings at a nominal fee.
-Inquire with us for information.
-If you invest in digital negatives from your portrait session, you’ll receive a 5×7 copy of every image posted to your online gallery, as well as a lovely keepsake photo box.
+I also offer digital negatives from family portraits and weekday intimate weddings at a nominal fee.
+Inquire with me for information.

 How do we select photos for our album?